What are pulse surveys?

-Pulse is just another mechanism to listen to employees more frequently.
-There are no rules about what you should ask, so your questions will depend entirely on your goals.
-We suggest starting with the organisation’s strategic priorities, then considering the HR department’s goals.
+There are no rules about what you should ask, which makes pulse surveys so versatile.
+Your questions will depend entirely on the goal you want to achieve.
+We suggest starting with your organisation’s strategic priorities, then the HR department’s goals.

-Make sure every question in your pulse contributes to your goal in some way – strip out any ‘nice to have’ items and avoid the temptation to throw in unrelated questions.
+Every question in your pulse should contribute to your goal in some way – strip out any ‘nice to have’ items and avoid the temptation to throw in unrelated questions.

-And most importantly, keep your survey heavily weighted toward action.
-If you can’t take action on a specific question, consider whether you really need it.
+Most importantly, keep your survey heavily weighted toward action.
+If you can’t take action on a specific question, consider whether you really need to include it.

 - ~10% Open-text items